Gabbi Tuft

-Gabbi Alon Tuft (born November 1, 1978) is an American TikToker and former professional wrestler.
+Gabbi Alon Tuft (born November 1, 1978) is an American former professional wrestler.
 Tuft is best known for her time with WWE under the ring name Tyler Reks.
 Tuft also competed in WWE's developmental territory Florida Championship Wrestling (FCW), where she won the FCW Florida Heavyweight Championship once and the FCW Florida Tag Team Championship twice, once with Joe Hennig and once with Johnny Curtis.

 Since retiring from professional wrestling in 2014, Tuft has been working in marketing.
 She also launched a fitness website with several other wrestlers.
 Tuft publicly came out as a trans woman in February 2021.

 Professional wrestling career

 Independent circuit (2007–2008)

 Tuft made her professional debut in February 2007 for Ultimate Pro Wrestling.